Search for the double-charmonium state with $\eta_c J/\psi$ at Belle: Introduction

-Furthermore, LHCb reported pronounced structures in the invariant mass spectrum of $\jpsi$ pairs~\cite{LHCb_X6900}.
-An enhancement in the near-double-$\jpsi$ threshold region from $6.2$ to $6.8~\rm GeV$ is seen, followed by another narrow peak around $6.9~\rm GeV$, dubbed $X(6900)$.
-A fully-charmed compact tetraquark resonance is the most straightforward candidate, and lower states should exist since there is a large energy gap between this structure and the mass threshold of $cc\bar{c}\bar{c}$.

-We present the results of a search for a $cc\bar{c}\bar{c}$ state with $J^{PC}=1^{--}$, hereinafter designated $\Xcc$, with the Belle detector~\cite{belle} at the KEKB asymmetric-energy $\EE$ collider~\cite{kekb}.
-The integrated luminosity is $980~\rm fb^{-1}$, about 70\% of which were collected at the $\Upsilon(4S)$ resonance, with the rest were taken at other $\Upsilon(1,2,3,5S)$ states or center-of-mass (c.m.) energies lower than the $\Upsilon(4S)$ or the $\Upsilon(nS)$ peaks by tens of MeV, as well as various c.m. energies between $10.63~\rm GeV$ and $11.02~\rm GeV$.
+The lowest mass combination of charmonia to which a vector $cc\bar{c}\bar{c}$ could decay is $\eta_c J/\psi$, and this process may have a relative large branching fraction.
+We present the results of a search for such a vector $cc\bar{c}\bar{c}$ state, hereinafter designated $\Xcc$, with the Belle detector~\cite{belle} at the KEKB asymmetric-energy $\EE$ collider~\cite{kekb}.
+The integrated luminosity is $980~\rm fb^{-1}$, about 70\% of which were collected at the $\Upsilon(4S)$ resonance; the rest were taken at other $\Upsilon(1,2,3,5S)$ states or center-of-mass (c.m.) energies just below the $\Upsilon(4S)$ or the $\Upsilon(nS)$ peaks by tens of MeV, as well as various c.m. energies between $10.63~\rm GeV$ and $11.02~\rm GeV$.
 Initial state radiation (ISR) allows us to search for the double-charmonium state in the near-threshold region.
-We first measure the cross section of $\EE\to\etac\jpsi$ on the on-resonance $\Upsilon(nS)$ energy point, providing validation for our searching as well as a solid check for the next-to-next-to-leading-order calculation in the nonrelativistic QCD approach~\cite{NNLO-cal}.
+We first measure the cross section of $\EE\to\etac\jpsi$ on the on-resonance $\Upsilon(nS)$ energy point, providing validation for our method as well as a solid check for the next-to-next-to-leading-order calculation in the nonrelativistic QCD approach~\cite{NNLO-cal}.
 We then search for the possible $\etac\jpsi$ and $\Xcc$ signals in the near-threshold region.
 We extrapolate the measured cross section from the on-resonance points to the near-threshold region to check whether the possible $\etac\jpsi$ signals here are from continuum production.